Tintype: Technical details

 There are two historic tintype processes: wet and dry.
 In the wet process, a collodion emulsion containing suspended silver halide crystals had to be formed on the plate just before it was exposed in the camera while still wet.
-Chemical treatment then reduced the crystals to microscopic particles of metallic silver in proportion to the intensity and duration of their exposure to light, resulting in a visible image.
-The later and more convenient dry process was similar but used a gelatin emulsion which could be applied to the plate long before use and exposed in the camera dry.
+Chemical treatment then reduced the crystals to microscopic particles of metallic silver in proportion to the intensity and duration of their exposure to light, resulting in a visible positive image.
+The later prefabricated, hence more convenient dry process was similar but used a gelatin emulsion which could be exposed in the camera dry.

 In both processes, a very underexposed negative image was produced in the emulsion.
 Its densest areas, corresponding to the lightest parts of the subject, appeared gray by reflected light.
 The areas with the least amount of silver, corresponding to the darkest areas of the subject, were essentially transparent and appeared black when seen against the dark background provided by the lacquer.
 The image as a whole therefore appeared to be a dull-toned positive.
 This ability to employ underexposed images allowed shorter exposure times to be used, a great advantage in portraiture.

 To obtain as light-toned an image as possible, potassium cyanide was normally employed as the photographic fixer.
 It was perhaps the most acutely hazardous of all the several highly toxic chemicals originally used in this and many other early photographic processes.